 His family was never informed of the charges against him and his whereabouts remain unknown.
 The government has not publicly stated the grounds for his detention.

 "This trial is typical of the way the Chinese government has worked in secrecy to persecute Uighurs in China for peaceful expression of their views," said Catherine Baber, Amnesty International’s Asia-Pacific deputy director.

 “If Hezim faces recognizably criminal charges, the Chinese government should put him on trial with due process.
 Otherwise, he should be released immediately.”

-Tursanjan Hezim ran a popular Uighur-language website, Orkhun, until it was shut down shortly after the protests on 5 July 2009.
+Tursanjan Hezim ran a popular Uighur-language website, Orkhun, until it was shut down shortly after the July 2009 protests.

 The Orkhun website mainly featured scholarly articles on Uighur history and culture and was an important resource for Uighur intellectuals and students.

 Hezim's family learned of his sentence, handed down by the Aksu district court, last July, but it has only recently become widely known.